top of page

 In summary, "wrangle" is used to describe a heated or prolonged argument or dispute, usually about a specific issue, that is characterized by a lack of agreement or cooperation, and often lack of civility or respect.
 It can be used in various context such as politics, business, legal and even animal management.

-Example sentences of wrangle
+Example sentences containing wrangle

 1. They had to wrangle the stubborn horse into the stable.